SparkyzCodez/Sparkyz-Notez/export root cert from Windows CAs.md

 The export instructions work for Windows 2019 and Windows 2022.

-One thing I'm not touching on here is certificate chains.
-Many public certificate services have intermediate certs, and that means you need a complete chain.
-The complete chain needs to have all the intermediate and main CA certs in the right order and saved to your root cert file.
-There are many ways to combine chains and convert formats but that's outside our simple scope here.
-The Linux, Unix, Mac, etc. cert instructions below assume you already have a valid chain if you need that.

 ---

 First we need to get the CA root cert from our Windows CA.